THE OLD TESTAMENT HOUSE OF THE LORD: ELEVEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Salvation has a definite beginning, a definite program, and a definite conclusion.
 This is not to say we will not grow more like the Father as we behold His face and minister in His Presence while the billions upon billions of eternities roll by.

-Nevertheless, it is true that the plan of redemption has a definite beginning and a definite ending, a consummation, a maturity, a “mark” as Paul terms it.
-Are you willing to lay all else aside and press on toward the fullness of the mark?
+Nevertheless, it is true that the plan of redemption has a definite beginning and a definite ending, a consummation, a maturity, a goal as Paul terms it (Philippians 3:14).
+Are you willing to lay all else aside and press on toward the fullness of the goal?

 To move past the Holy Place, the area of the gifts and ministries of the Holy Spirit, we must go through the Veil, the Jordan River as it were, symbolizing the death we must die to our own ways.
 God cannot carry out His great purposes while we are endeavoring to pursue our own paths—even our own “Christian” ways.
 He will use us if we will let Him have His perfect way with us and are willing to love not our own lives to the point of death to our ambitions, not seeking our preservation.